squashd/learn-cicd-typescript-starter/README.md

 You do _not_ need to set up a database or any interactivity on the webpage yet.
 Instructions for that will come later in the course!

-squashd's version of Boot.dev's Notely app.
+squashd's version of Boot.dev's Notely app